If left unchecked, workplace gossip can have a detrimental impact on the productivity and overall success of an organisation.

 While it’ll be hard to prevent gossip entirely, it may be possible to manage the extent to which it occurs.

-Employers may look to create an anti-gossiping policy which details their approach towards gossip at work and explains the problems this can cause.
+Employers may look to create anti-gossiping rules which details their approach towards gossip at work and explains the problems this can cause.

-Draft these policies in a concise way, making sure to define the term “gossip” and ensuring they are clear enough so that employers are able to enforce any rules.
-It’s important your staff is aware of the requirements placed upon them under this policy.
+Draft these rules in a concise way, making sure to define the term “gossip” and ensuring they are clear enough so that employers are able to enforce any rules.
+It’s important your staff is aware of the requirements placed upon them under these rules.

 So it’s advisable employers outline certain things that are off-limits.
 This can include making disparaging remarks relating to individual colleagues that may constitute bullying (or other discriminatory behaviour).

 Ultimately, gossip at work has the potential for some employees to see it as harassment.
 Others could claim it’s a violation of their freedom of speech.
-All of which means you may want to consider a policy to take control of the situation.
+All of which means you may want to consider implementing rules to take control of the situation.

 So how do you go about stopping gossip in the workplace?
-The reality is an anti-gossiping policy can’t prevent staff discussing things with each other at work.
+The reality is that anti-gossiping rules can’t prevent staff discussing things with each other at work.
 In practical terms, it’s impossible to enforce and manage.

-To help your policy have an impact, though, you can outline certain topics you consider off topic.
+To help your rules have an impact, though, you can outline certain topics you consider off topic.
 This can include salaries, bonuses, or anything else you want left alone.

 For example, when the purpose of the conversation is to investigate into the company’s equal pay practices, attempting to restrict discussions on salaries and bonuses under these circumstances could lead to claims of discrimination.